 This means the total decline of this species is 54%.
 Their breeding population is estimated to be around 67 million.
-This species has a Continental Concern Score of 9 out of 20.
 Lastly, Common Grackles are said to be steeply declined by Partners in Flight.

 - Common Grackles are extremely opportunistic birds.
 They’ll consume almost any food they can find.
 That’s why they’re often seen in parking lots and around picnic tables.

 - Common Grackles practice “anting.”
 Anting involves a bird being hunched over on the ground, with its wings spread, letting ants crawl all over its feathers and body.
 Many bird species do this.
 Ants secrete formic acid from their stings and can help the bird rid itself of parasites.

 - In the winter months, Common Grackles will roost and forage in large flocks with many different blackbird species.
 These flocks can have millions of individuals.

 - Common Grackles are known to mimic other birds.
 They’re not as good as the Mockingbird, but they still do an impressive job!
 Common Grackles have a sharp and distinct song that varies by season.
 These birds can even mimic human noises!

 The Common Grackle has features that are similar to other bird species.
 Here are some similar species:

 Common Grackles are smaller than Great-tailed Grackles and have shorter, straight tails.

 Female Common Grackles are darker overall compared to female Great-tailed Grackles.

 Common Grackles are smaller than Boat-tailed Grackles and have shorter, straight tails.